nusrenag/smart-parking-system/README.md

 # 🚗 Smart Parking System

-An Arduino-based smart parking system.
+This project is an Arduino-based smart parking system designed to automate vehicle entry and efficiently manage parking space allocation.
+The system detects incoming vehicles, analyzes parking availability, and guides the driver to the nearest available spot.

 ## 🔧 Components Used

-* Arduino Uno
+* Arduino Uno – main microcontroller
-* Ultrasonic sensor
+* Ultrasonic Sensor (HC-SR04) – vehicle detection at the entrance
-* 4 IR sensors
+* 4 IR Sensors – parking space occupancy detection
-* Servo motor
+* Servo Motor – barrier gate control
-* I2C LCD display
+* 16x2 I2C LCD Display – user interface

 ## ⚙️ Working Principle

-* The vehicle is detected using an ultrasonic sensor
+* When a vehicle approaches the entrance, it is detected by the ultrasonic sensor
 * A "Welcome" message is displayed on the LCD screen
-* IR sensors monitor the parking spaces
+* The system reads data from IR sensors to determine which parking spots are occupied or available
-* Available parking spots are identified
+* Available parking spaces are listed on the LCD
-* The nearest available parking space is suggested
+* The system selects and recommends the nearest available parking spot
-* The servo motor opens the gate
+* The servo motor opens the gate to allow vehicle entry
-* After the vehicle enters, the gate closes
+* After a short delay, the gate automatically closes
-* If the parking lot is full, entry is denied
+* If all parking spots are occupied, the system displays a "Parking Full" message and keeps the gate closed

 ## 🅿️ Parking System